Psychology of collecting: Motivations for collecting

 Collections such as this one of locks showcase the diversity of what people collect.

 Philately, the collecting of postage stamps, is a popular worldwide form of collecting.

 Although collections often include physical objects, marketing research theorises that collection may be in pursuit of something less tangible such as an experience, idea or feeling.
-This forms a foundation for applying theories of consumerism and materialism, which posits some intrinsic value separate from monetary value such as luxury, passion, spirituality, solidarity or nostalgia that motivates consumer behavior.
+This forms a foundation for applying theories of consumerism and materialism, which posit some intrinsic value separate from monetary value such as luxury, passion, spirituality, solidarity or nostalgia that motivates consumer behavior.
 The social environment in which collecting occurs may also lead to competition over acquiring objects, and cooperation in the form of sharing knowledge about objects, which according to the theory motivates researching, cataloging, displaying and admiring collections.
 Motives are not mutually exclusive, and different motives may combine or intersect for different collectors.
 Since these motivations are not restricted to a particular stage of life, collecting is sometimes considered a lifelong pursuit which can never be fully completed.

 Virtual forms of collecting are diverse, and can vary from collectible objects like equipment, characters, vehicles or mounts, to less material possessions such as skins in video games or achievements, or currencies and objects valued primarily for rarity, memorability, or market value.
 These virtual collections may have effects on game mechanics, or be acquired to reflect the personality of players through appearance.

 The scope of collecting behavior in academia is difficult to define due to its large scope and many functions.
 It can include physical and virtual objects, along with intangible objects such as collecting jokes or proverbs.
 This difficulty is illustrated by the following quote:

 At some point in the process the objects have to be deliberately viewed by their owner or potential owner as a collection, and this implies intentional selection, acquisition and disposal.
 It also means that some kind of specific value is set upon the group by its possessor, and with the recognition of value comes the giving of a part of self-identity.
 But collecting is too complex and too human an activity to be dealt with summarily by way of definitions.